Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 ![](./labimages/image22.PNG "image22")

-Just for your knowledge: The markdown symbol, \*, is used for bullet points.
+_Just for your knowledge: The markdown symbol, \*, is used for bullet points.
 The \n is used for a new line.

-Just for your knowledge: The **Edit** page shows the markdown.
-When you use the **Test** panel later, you will see the markdown displayed properly as shown below.
+The **Edit** page shows the markdown.
+When you use the **Test** panel later, you will see the markdown displayed properly as shown below._

 - Pacific
 - Indian